corpnewt/CorpBot.py/README.md

 	   └─ Displays the Garfield Minus Garfield comic for the passed date (MM-DD-YYYY) f...
 	  $peanuts [date]
 	   └─ Displays the Peanuts comic for the passed date (MM-DD-YYYY) from 10-02-1950 t...
+	  $randbeetle
+	   └─ Displays a random Beetle Bailey comic from 10-05-1953 to today.
 	  $randcalvin
 	   └─ Displays a random Calvin & Hobbes comic from 11-18-1985 to today.
+	  $randcircus
+	   └─ Displays a random Family Circus comic from 01-07-1996 to today.
 	  $randfarside
 	   └─ Displays a random Far Side comic from 2 days ago to today.
 	  $randgarfield
 	   └─ Displays a random Garfield comic from 06-19-1978 to today.
 	  $randgmg
 	   └─ Displays a random Garfield Minus Garfield comic from 02-13-2008 to today.
+	  $randilbert
+	   └─ Displays a random Dilbert comic from 04-16-1989 to 03-12-2023.
 	  $randpeanuts
 	   └─ Displays a random Peanuts comic from 10-02-1950 to today.
+	  $randsmbc
+	   └─ Displays a random Saturday Morning Breakfast Cereal comic from 09-05-2002 to ...
 	  $randxkcd
 	   └─ Displays a random XKCD comic from 01-01-2006 to today.
+	  $smbc [date]
+	   └─ Displays the Saturday Morning Breakfast Cereal comic for the passed date (MM-...
 	  $xkcd [date]
 	   └─ Displays the XKCD comic for the passed date (MM-DD-YYYY) from 01-01-2006 to t...